Partisan Officials Overseeing Tight Race in PA Openly Anti-Trump

 — Chelsea Koerbler (@ChelseaKoerbler) November 5, 2020

-“As a country and a commonwealth, we must reject efforts to intimidate election workers and prevent votes from being counted,” Wolf said on Thursday.
+“As a country and a commonwealth, we must reject efforts to intimidate election workers and prevent votes from being counted,” Wolf said Thursday.

 The Trump campaign declared victory in Pennsylvania on Wednesday, and Trump campaign adviser Jason Miller told reporters that they remain “completely confident of that.”